AmrMAM/FlutterPackage_am_state/README.md

 import 'package:am_state/am_state.dart';
 ```

-## For well-organized code; we need need to create 3 dart files
+## For well-organized code; we need to create 3 dart files
  - ### The first dart file is for UI and we use [AmStateWidget]
  - ### The second dart file is for State
  .......... `we need to create a normal class which has all properity we need to display in the UI page`